RobotOptimist/macivor/content/blog/scary-project.md

 ::: div article-container

+## Intro

+_[Wes Bos](https://twitter.com/wesbos/status/1313830816154349568) asked for scary stories on Twitter recently.
+I emailed him but was inspired to write about it myself._

 ## A Warm October

-My story takes place in 2016-2017.
+My story takes place many years ago.
 I was hired by a consulting company to work on an EPiServer (CMS) implementation for a client.
 My skill level at the time was probably just barely mid-level, but mainly in C# and .NET tech, not so much with JavaScript.
 I was a pretty fair hand with the internals of the CMS though so I thought I could figure it out, also I reasoned that my tech lead had a decade of experience so I could lean on him a little bit.

 Arriving on site, the first thing the client told us was "No frameworks, plain JavaScript / jQuery only".